dwhitena/tensorflow/README.md

 $ pip install tensorflow
 ```

-A smaller CPU-only package is also available:
+A CPU-only package is also available (for smaller CPUs):

 ```
 $ pip install tensorflow-cpu